Splatzie/Splatzie-commissions/README.md

 <br>

 * note that i own more assets than what is listed
-* if theres a asset you whould like on you commision, not on the list please message me on [discord](https://discord.com/invite/QhdKbZzw)
+* if theres a asset you whould like on your commision, not on listed here, buy it youself and send me money to buy the asset

 ## Texture Painting